CyanSalt/commas/README.md

   - Make sure you have the latest LTS version of Node.js installed on your device.
   - Download the source code and enter the directory through the command line.
   - Run `npm install` to install dependencies
-  - Run `npm run build:local` to generate portable versions of this application.
+  - Run `npm run build` to generate portable versions of this application.

 ## Features